NZAlona/NZAlona/README.md

 ## Hi there, Alona here!
 I'm a Frontend Developer focusing on building robust skills in full-stack web development to create impactful and dynamic web applications.
+I have degress in Economics and Business, and I've also completed a one-year Fullstack Developer course.
+My project experience includes both team projects and individual projects.
+I'm currently focused on learning new popular frameworks to expand my tech stack even further.